parkr/hubot-time-me/README.md

 # Hubot: hubot-time-me

-A hubot plugin which allows you to fetch info about where your teammates are.
+Location-aware queries about users for hubot.

+Where is parkr?
+What time is it at parkr's location?
+Hey Hubot, parkr's now in a new location.

-See [`src/hello-world.coffee`](src/hello-world.coffee) for full documentation.
+See [`src/time-me.coffee`](src/time-me.coffee) for full documentation.

 ## Installation